huseyinpolat-ds/WS_2023_project/README.md

    - The book links will be scraped and saved in the `book_links.csv` file.

 3. Book Details Scraper:
-   - Open the `book_details` directory.
-   - Place the `book_links.csv` file obtained from the previous step in the same directory.
    - Run the scraper using the following command:

      ```shell